7 Causes for Conflict in Marriage and How to Resolve Them

 Or, if you and your partner have been struggling to breathe in some happiness and peace into a marriage full of conflicts, now is the best time to fix the broken marriage and turn a new leaf in your exciting journey of the marital bond.

-Causes of common conflicts in marriage – Don’t miss these red flags, resolve them
+Causes of common conflicts in marriage – Don’t miss these red flags; resolve them

 1. Unmet expectations – unreasonable expectations

-One partner assumes the other to be a mind reader and to be sharing same expectations.
+One partner assumes the other to be a mind reader and to share sharing same expectations.
 Frustration creeps in sneakily when things and events don’t go the way we expected them to roll out.

-Partners lash out at their spouses over a tussle on lifestyle choices, staycation vs. vacation, budgeting vs. living it up, grousing over lack of appreciation, family expectations, sharing household chores or even about not supporting their career choices in ways imagined by the upset spouse.
+Partners lash out at their spouses over a tussle on lifestyle choices, staycation vs. vacation, budgeting vs. living it up, grousing over lack of appreciation, family expectations, sharing household chores, or even about not supporting their career choices in ways imagined by the upset spouse.

-- Reaching a middle ground, a common consensus is not something that comes organically to a couple.
+- Reaching a middle ground, a common consensus, is not something that comes organically to a couple.
 It takes practice and a conscious effort to ensure that you don’t burn the bridges with your spouse, especially in a marriage.
 But you would want to do it and save yourself some serious heartburn and a lingering, debilitating bitterness in marriage.

 2. Conflicting standpoints on the subject of children

 Children are a lovely addition to a family.
-But the same children, who are looked at as an extension of yourself can be the escalation point for some serious marital conflict.
-One spouse may experience a strong need to extend the family, while the other spouse may want to stall it for a time when they feel they have a stronger financial stability.
+But the same children, who are looked at as an extension of yourself, can be the escalation point for some serious marital conflict.
+One spouse may experience a strong need to extend the family, while the other spouse may want to stall it for a time when they feel they have stronger financial stability.

 Also, a little kindness with which you look at your spouse’s intentions to provide the best for your child helps.
 Easier said than done, in the heat of the argument, you say?
 But definitely worth a shot for marital bliss and a conducive environment for your child.